brochape/Infofond/README.md

 # Infofond
-Assignement for the course of "Informatiqut Fondamentale" ULB 2014-2015
+Assignement for the course of "Informatique Fondamentale" ULB 2014-2015